-While most organisations make the quality of their products and services a top priority, there is always the risk that a mistake might be made.
+While most organisations make the quality of their products and services a top priority, there's always a chance of mistakes.

-Liability cover both covers the cost of compensation payable to the claimant as well as any potential legal fees up to your indemnity limit.
+Following a claim, both will cover the cost of compensation payable to the claimant and any potential legal fees up to your indemnity limit.

-Due to the wide range of incidents that can occur, it is crucial to set accurate limits of indemnity to ensure you meet customer’s needs.
+Due to the wide range of incidents that can occur, it is crucial to set accurate indemnity limits to ensure you meet customer's needs.

 You must be aware of potential exclusions or conditions in your policy and engage in proper risk management strategies to avoid potential liabilities.

-Firstly, you need to decide if your organisation needs cover.
-For most businesses, the answer is usually yes but you should consider a products/public liability policy if any of the following are true:
+For most businesses, the answer is usually yes.
+You should consider a products/public liability policy in general but especially if any of the following are true:

 - You manufacture products